• Home

 Taking Pride in Saving Money

-According to RetailMeNot, nearly half (48 percent) of consumers in the United States said that they use coupons as a symbol of their savvy shopping.
-Now compare that number to Sweden, where only 15 percent of consumers think that looking for opportunities to save money is important.
+According to RetailMeNot, nearly half (48 percent) of consumers in the United States said that they use coupons such as sams club coupons as a symbol of their savvy shopping.
 Whether cutting food coupons from the Sunday newspaper or clicking through websites for Black Friday-type sales, in the end, it doesn’t matter if we shop at a brick and mortar store or find it online, we pride ourselves in saving money on products and gravitate towards places with the best deals, discounts and sales.
 Of course, why Americans spend so much time devoted to finding the best deal is another question; for many shoppers, bargain hunting is a hobby, sport and Grail quest all rolled into one.
 Our society may be comprised of entrepreneurial money-makers, but it is also a society of getting the most out of our money.
 Those 17th century Puritans would be proud.

 America’s Most Coupon Loving Cities